An extreme boundary of acylindrically hyperbolic groups: Introduction

 \section{Introduction}

-The goal of this note is to construct an extremely proximal boundary for any acylindrically hyperbolic group.
-Let us first recall a few definitions.

 Let $G$ be a discrete group.
-A \textit{compact $G$-space $Z$} is equipped with a topological action of $G$ by homeomorphism on the compact space $Z$.
+A \textit{compact $G$-space $Z$} is a compact topological space $Z$ equipped with a continuous action of $G$ by homeomorphism.
 It is called \textit{minimal} if any $G$-orbit is dense in $Z$, and \textit{strongly proximal} if any $G$-orbit of a probability measure on $Z$ contains a Dirac measure in its weak closure.
-A minimal and strongly proximal $G$-space $Z$ is called \textit{$G$-boundary} in sense of Furstenberg.
-Equivalently, this means that as a set of Dirac measures $Z$ embeds as a unique minimal closed $G$-invariant subset in the compact space of probability measures on $Z$.
-The \textit{Furstenberg boundary} is a universal $G$-boundary so that {any} $G$-boundary is a natural quotient of it.
-We refer to \cite{Oza14} for more details. \begin{defn} A compact $G$-space $Z$ is called \textit{extreme proximal} in \cite{Gla74} if for any compact set $F\neq Z$ and non-empty open set $O$ there is an element $g\in G$ such that $gF\subset O$.
-A minimal and extreme proximal space is called \textit{extreme boundary} (or \textit{strong boundary} in \cite{LS96}). \end{defn}
+A compact $G$-space that is both minimal and strongly proximal is called \textit{$G$-boundary} in the sense of Furstenberg.
+Equivalently, $Z$ is a $G$-boundary if, when identified with the set of Dirac measures, it is the unique minimal closed $G$-invariant subset of the compact space of probability measures on $Z$.
+The \textit{Furstenberg boundary} is a universal $G$-boundary so that every $G$-boundary is a continuous $G$-equivariant quotient of it.
+We refer to \cite{Oza14} for more details. \begin{defn} A compact $G$-space $Z$ is called \textit{extremely proximal} in \cite{Gla74} if for any compact set $F\neq Z$ and non-empty open set $O$ there is an element $g\in G$ such that $gF\subset O$.
+A minimal and extremely proximal $G$-space is called \textit{extreme boundary} (or \textit{strong boundary} in \cite{LS96}) for $G$. \end{defn}

 Topological dynamics on the $G$-boundary have important implications to $C^\ast$-algebra properties.
 A discrete group $G$ is said to be \textit{$C^\ast$-simple} if the reduced group $C^\ast$-algebra $C^\ast_r(G)$ is simple, i.e., has no non-trivial two-sided closed ideals.
 A compact $G$-space $Z$ is \textit{topologically free} in \cite{LS96} (or \textit{slender} in \cite{HJ11}) if the set of points with trivial stabilizer called \textit{free} points is dense in $Z$.
 In \cite{KK17}, Kalantar and Kennedy characterized the $C^\ast$-simplicity by the topological freeness of the $G$-action on Furstenberg boundary.
+By the universality, it suffices to find one topological free $G$-boundary to validate the $C^\ast$-simplicity.